hci-lab-um/heuristics-for-test-tool-design/H03-What-previous-experiences-do-people-bring-to-the-tool.md

 Heuristic Question: What previous experiences do people bring to the tool?

-## Explanation and subquestions
+## Explanation and sub-questions
 As you identify *Who* you will need to drill down into their characteristics; thinking about previous experiences will help you focus on understanding expectations and skill levels.
-We found that testers do not conform to IT worker stereotype in their experiences: we found boat builders, historians, philophers, artists, musicians, urban planners and many other backgrounds.
+We found that testers do not conform to IT worker stereotype in their experiences: we found boat builders, historians, philosophers, artists, musicians, urban planners and many other backgrounds.

 Think about:
 - Other people will have a different background or experiences to you, that may lead them to have a different understanding of how to carry out the work, the choices they want to make, and the support they require.